matomo-org/developer-documentation/docs/4.x/tests-php.md

 $ ./console development:enable
 ```

-Ti install PHPUnt, run below command in the Matomo root directory (depending on how you [installed Composer](https://getcomposer.org/doc/00-intro.md) you may not need the `php` command):
+To install PHPUnt, run below command in the Matomo root directory (depending on how you [installed Composer](https://getcomposer.org/doc/00-intro.md) you may not need the `php` command):

 ```
 php composer.phar install --dev